 Extra, extra: Before Macintosh invented the waterproof fabric, people oil their clothes in order to repel water.
 It proved to be too heavy and foul-smelling to use.

 Inventor: Alexander Fleming

 Alexander Fleming, born in Ayrshire, Scotland, was in his London laboratory when he found out the existence of a naturally growing substance that could attack certain bacteria.
 This would, later on, prove to be the discovery of the world’s first antibiotic, penicillin.

 Today, we have numerous antibiotics that aid in saving lives.
-Thanks to Fleming’s “accidental” discovery, these and other medicine are available for our consumption.
+Thanks to Fleming’s “accidental” discovery, these and other medications are available for our consumption.

 9. Chocolate Bar